This post may contain affiliate links. Please see our privacy policy for details.

 HOW TO MAKE CHICKEN TIKKA MASALA

-Cook the chicken until nice and golden brown – we want a good sear to lock in all the flavors and juices inside the meat
+Brown the chicken.
+Cook the chicken until golden brown.
+A good sear is key to lock in all the flavors and juices inside.

-Stir in all your spices and aromatics until fragrant
+Sauté the aromatics.
+Stir in all the spices and aromatics until fragrant.

-Simmer simmer simmer to let all the flavors blend together, about 10 minutes
+Simmer.
+Simmer to let all the flavors blend together, about 10 minutes.

 What is heavy cream?